FMCOMMS11 HDL project

 Block design

-The data path consist of the shared transceivers, then are followed by the individual JESD204B link and transport layer IP cores.
+The data path consists of the shared transceivers, then are followed by the individual JESD204B link and transport layer IP cores.
 The cores are programmable through an AXI-lite interface.
 Both JESD204 interfaces run in subclass 0.

 The digital interface consists of 8 transmit and 8 receive lanes running at 9.8304Gbps and 4.9152Gbps respectively, by default.
 The transceivers interface the DAC/ADC cores at 256bits @ 245.76MHz and 256bits @ 122.88MHz respectively.
 The data is sent or received based on the configuration of separate transmit and receive chains.